fidesmo/gradle-javacard/Readme.md

 To add external exp files to your build, add a dependencies section to your gradle.build and add the corresponding paths to the javacardExport configuration.

      dependencies {
          javacardExport file('../path/to/exp/files/dir')
      }

+The java card plugin doesn't include a testing framework, but it contains several mechanisms to make testing with jcardsim easier.
+To properly setup testing with jcardsim you have to add the central maven repositories to your build.gradle and configure the testCompile configuration to include jcardsim in the version you want.

+    repositories {
+        mavenCentral()
+    }

+    dependencies {
+        testCompile 'com.licel:jcardsim:2.2.2'
+    }

+If you follow the above the plugin will filter the runtime classpath of the test source set (usually the classes you have under /src/test).
+The aim is to remove the lib/api.jar from the javacard sdk in order to prevent clashes between the official javacard api and one provided by jcardsim.

+In case you want to run the build and the test one a continuous integration system, you can do so without providing a javacard sdk.
+If no sdk is detected but jcardsim has been added the plugin compiles you applet against the javacard api provided by jcardsim.